How to Buy Land: Step-by-Step Guide, Types & Pros & Cons

 - Industrial: Generally reserved for warehouses, factories, and light manufacturing

-These zoning designations can change (getting “rezoned”), which can either solve existing problems or cause new ones.
-Part of your land buying process must include researching pending zoning changes.
-Zoning massively affects what you can do with the land, which can be costly to you.
+These zoning designations can change (getting “rezoned”), which can solve or cause new problems.
+Land-buying must include researching existing and pending zoning changes to ensure they fit your plans.

 Zoning is not the only restriction that can limit what you can do with the land.
 Make sure to research potential restrictions and requirements, which frequently include:

-- Building moratoriums: This is a legal restriction that stops the construction of all building projects on a piece of land.
-There are many construction projects around the country with building moratoriums in place due to potential building code violations or environmental concerns, so make sure you’re able to build on your land.
+- Building moratoriums: This legal restriction stops the construction of all building projects on a piece of land.
+Many construction projects nationwide have building moratoriums in place due to potential code violations or environmental concerns.

-- Easements: An easement means that another party is legally permitted to use a piece of land, even when it is owned by someone else.
+- Easements and right-of-ways: An easement means that another party is legally permitted to use a piece of land, even when owned by someone else.
 Examples include wildlife and historic preservation easements that may prevent all future development.
+Right-of-ways provide pass-throughs for other properties; for example, a municipal water department may have a right-of-way through your land to access a water tower.

 - Inadequate size or shape: Make sure the lot is large enough to build on by consulting a building professional.
-Keep road access, parking, and traffic in consideration as well.
+Also, keep road access, parking, and traffic in consideration.

 - Setbacks: Many local areas have specifications about how far back a building must sit on a lot.
-Make sure your lot is set up to abide by these laws, or you may face bigger problems down the road.
+Make sure to understand setbacks before starting a project.

 - Covenants, conditions, and restrictions (CCRs): CCRs are set by local homeowner’s associations (HOAs) or local government and typically apply to land zoned for single-family homes.
 Make sure you know all the rules of your HOA before you move forward with any plans.

-One of the simplest factors of buying land can actually become very complex—the availability of necessary utilities at the lot.
-When utilities like gas and electric are available, you may still need to have them brought to the lot line, which can be costly.
-For those still learning how to buy land, make sure to do plenty of research on the utilities you need, their availability, and the costs involved with building.
+Utilities like gas and electric may be available, but you may need to bring them to the lot line, which can be costly.
+For those still learning how to buy land, research the utilities you need, their accessibility, and the costs of having them on the property.

-- Water: If municipal water has not been run, then you must investigate whether digging a well is possible.
+- Water: If municipal water has not been run, investigate whether drilling a well is possible.
 If not, a lot without water is generally unbuildable.

-- Sewer: If municipal sewer is not available, then you must run a percolation test (perk test) to see if the parcel can have a septic tank.
-If it won’t perk, you will probably be unable to get a permit to build.
+- Sewer: If municipal sewer is unavailable, you must run a percolation test (perc test) to see if the parcel can have a septic tank.
+If it won’t perc, you will probably be unable to get a building permit.

 - Electricity: Electricity is one of the easiest utilities to run to a lot if it’s nearby.
 Check with your local electric utility to estimate the cost of running a line if there isn’t an existing one.